smartdevicelink/sdl_evolution/proposals/NNNN-SDL-behavior-in-case of-Low-Voltage_mqueue.md

 ## Details of implementation

-Mqueue channel of communication between HMI and SDL must be added.
+To implement changes in SDL regarding LOW_VOLTAGE event it is proposed to add mqueue channel of communication between HMI and SDL.

 ## Potential downsides
 Major requirements for OEM manufactures (additional channel of communication is needed)

 ## Alternatives considered

-Using existing Web Socket transport
-adding new RPCs in HMI_API to implement new logic for triggering "frozen" mode
+Using existing Web Socket transport, adding new RPCs in HMI_API to implement new logic for triggering "frozen" mode.